BenoitAverty/oss.zenika.com/content/white-paper/understanding-software-licenses/index.md

 ## What type of license to choose or use?

-A free software always has a license (contract) of use associated, it is necessary to analyze the conditions of use, the rights and the obligations resulting from it.
+A free software always has a license (contract) of use associated.
+It is necessary to analyze the conditions of use, the rights and the obligations resulting from it.

 To facilitate the understanding of the different types of licenses, we can classify them according to the degree of freedom they grant to the user: